This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Sometimes classified as a type of AD.

-- Typically young onset and progresses very rapidly.
+- Typically comes with an early onset and progresses very rapidly.

 - It’s important to prepare the family for making changes quickly throughout disease progression.

-While it may be helpful to know the diagnosis or cause of dementia to consider the information above, many times PLWD do not get a formal diagnosis.
-There are benefits and downsides to a formal diagnosis, (i.e. not putting the PLWD through hours of potentially stressful testing).
+While it may be helpful to know the diagnosis or cause of dementia and to consider the information above, many times PLWD do not get a formal diagnosis.
+There are benefits and downsides to a formal diagnosis (e.g., not putting the PLWD through hours of potentially stressful testing).

-Regardless of the diagnosis, it’s important for the occupational therapy practitioner to collaborate with the care partners and healthcare team to find the root causes or triggers of the care partner and patient-identified challenges.
+Regardless of the diagnosis, it’s important for the occupational therapy practitioner to collaborate with the care partners and healthcare team to find the root causes or triggers of any challenges identified by the care partner and the patient.

 There are many national organizations that have resources for families and healthcare professionals working with someone living with dementia: